priscng/GA-projects/project_3/README_Project 3.md

 We have successfully developed a text classifier to categorize the top 2 popular games and identify the top 5 features.

 Although we have obtained a model with an accuracy of 85%, we can try to further improve the model accuracy to above 90%.
 To achieve this, we can consider to:
-a) Increase the dataset size by scrapping more posts.
+- Increase the dataset size by scrapping more posts.
-b) Expand the scope of scrapping using other websites / social platforms (e.g. Twitter) to increase the word vocabulary for better accuracy.
+- Expand the scope of scrapping using other websites / social platforms (e.g. Twitter) to increase the word vocabulary for better accuracy.
-c) Experiment with other classifiers and boosting techniques (e.g. Random Forest, Gradient Boosting).
+- Experiment with other classifiers and boosting techniques (e.g. Random Forest, Gradient Boosting).

 To reduce the misclassification rate for our models, analysis of the overlapping and generic words is recommended.
 The words identified should be removed during the text preprocessing stage.

-- With the top keywords, the Marketing team can think of using them to create meaningful topics to engage the users in the forum.
+With the top keywords, the Marketing team can think of using them to create meaningful topics to engage the users in the forum.

 ### Future Actions